Redhook myleus

-The redhook myleus, (Myloplus rubripinnis), is a medium to large omnivorous fish of the family Serrasalmidae from South America, where found in the Amazon and Orinoco basins, as well as rivers of the Guiana Shield.
-It is peaceful and schools often, and can grow to a length of 39 cm.
-They are also called the redhook silver dollar and are one of the fish referred to as "silver dollars".
-These fish are capable of delivering serious bites to humans.
+The redhook myleus or redhook silver dollar (Myloplus rubripinnis) is a medium-sized omnivorous fish in the family Serrasalmidae.
+It is from South America, where it is found in the Amazon and Orinoco basins, as well as rivers of the Guiana Shield.
+This species schools often and is peaceful; despite that, it is capable of delivering serious bites to humans.

+Etymology

 A redhook myleus.
 Note the anal fin characteristic of their name.

+Both the term "redhook" in the common name and the specific epithet are references to the fact that the anal fin of this fish is (largely) red.